|Trail Length: 2.4 miles||Type of trail: In and out|

 A sign at the trailhead explains the name is based on the discovery of a plate of armor in the 1880's, about the time lumber companies began over-foresting the area.
 Until 1983 scholars mocked the idea of finding a breastplate intact after 300 years, until an intact sword from deSoto's expedition was found on the King site near Rome, Georgia.
 Men under Hernando deSoto are known to have been in this mountainous area in 1541.

 All three falls are on tributaries to Frogtown Creek, which begins near Mountain Crossings at Walasi-yi in Neel's Gap.
-The original name, Frogtown Gap, was eliminated by the state of Georgia to honor the engineer who built Highway 129.
+The original name, Frogtown Gap, was eliminated by the state of Georgia to honor the engineer who map out the route through the gap for Highway 129, replacing the antiquated Logan Turnpike.
 The Cherokee believed that a great frog, Walasi (or Walesi) guarded Blood Mountain, which the Cherokee considered to be holy.

 Water flow over either falls is heaviest in the spring, especially after a rainstorm.
 This, combined with some wildflowers and lots of rhododendron, makes this a good hike from mid-April to late May.
-From the brown-roofed kiosk in the parking lot, the gravel-covered trail drops as it curves left, quickly swinging back to the right through an area of picnic tables and grills.
-On the left is Frogtown Creek, a clear mountain stream with some scenic riverbank views.
+From the brown-roofed kiosk in the parking lot, the gravel-covered trail drops as it curves left, quickly swinging back to the right through an area of picnic tables, some with grills.
+On the left is Frogtown Creek, a clear mountain stream with some scenic riverbank views in between waxy-leaf dog hobble.
 About 0.1 mile into the trail the path turns left on a paved road that curves around to the right with a bridge crossing Frogtown Creek on the left at the campground host site.